geerlingguy/ansible-role-awx/README.md

     awx_run_install_playbook: yes

-Variables defined by this role for the dependencies:
+Variables defined by this role for the dependencies

  - geerlingguy.pip: